RESTyard/RESTyard/README.md

 ## Release Notes

+### RESTyard v2.0.0
+- Rebrand all projects to common name "RESTyard".

 ### WebApiHypermediaExtensions v1.10.0

 - Extend `HttpDeleteHypermediaAction`, `HttpPatchHypermediaAction` and `HttpPostHypermediaAction` attributes so a media type can be configured which is accepted by the action.